Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </tr>
 </tbody>
 </table><h4 id="speed-vs-memory">Speed vs Memory</h4>
 <p>The most common problem for many 8-bit systems is the presence of little memory for code and data.
-Usually optimizing for speed also improves memory usage but this is not always the case.<br>
-In some other cases, our goal is speed even at the cost of extra memory.<br>
+Usually optimizing for speed also improves memory usage but this is not always the case.
+In some other cases, our goal is speed even at the cost of extra memory.
 Some compilers provide options to specify our preference with respect to speed and memory:</p>

 <table>
 <thead>